Tunip-Anip/Influencial-Website/ProjectDev.md

 ## Functional Requirements

-* Needs to run smoothly with minimised lag
+* Website should save colours if clicked off of
+* People can create color palettes
-* Needs to choose colours that look well together
+* Needs to produce 2 ore more colours to create a palette
-* The UI needs to be readable and clean providing a modern tone.
 ## Non-Functional Requirements
 * Can have different themes for the website
 * Can make specific themes for colour palettes, such as 'Beach' or 'Winter'
 * Can store previous colour palettes while randomising if the user needs to go back
+* Needs to run smoothly with minimised lag

 # Researching and Planning